Over the last two years, we’ve made a big investment in bringing the Nintex Workflow Platform and its services into regional data centers near you.

 If you want to change region and migrate to a data center near you, get in touch with your Nintex partner or sales representative.

 It is important to understand that most services within the Nintex Workflow Platform are transactional, meaning that data is not get stored permanently.
 Data either passes through Nintex cloud services to a third party application (for example, a workflow publishes content to Facebook) or it is processed and then deleted from the Nintex cloud service, as when you create a contract using Nintex Document Generation.
-The exception is Nintex Hawkeye, which not only processes data but permanently stores it.
+The exception is Nintex Analytics, which not only processes data but permanently stores it.

 Keep an eye out for a few more posts leading up to Nintex xchange!